drilus/hipaa-compliance-developers-guide/02 What is HIPAA?.md

 ### Protected Health Information (PHI)

 You will hear this term non-stop when dealing with applications that can store health information.
 It's typically called PHI although some parts of the law refer to digitally-stored PHI as ePHI.
-We'll stick with PHI for consistency.

 PHI is any information in a medical record that can be used to identify an individual, and that was created, used, or disclosed in the course of providing a health care service, such as a diagnosis or treatment.